Places to eat in and around Mousehole in Cornwall

 Sourcing their ingredients from nearby waters, fields and dairies, expect toasty pasties, filled sandwiches and beer-battered scallops on their takeaway menu.
 Meanwhile, the restaurant is open from breakfast through to supper.
 Whether it’s a flat white and poached eggs that you’re after or a fresh crab salad served with salty skin on fries, their menu is full to the brim with delicious all-day plates.

-With autumn now in full swing, it's worth booking a table on a Sunday.
+When autumn and winter arrive, it's worth booking a table on a Sunday.
 Serving up hearty roast lunches with seasonal veggies, fluffy potatoes and enviable Yorkshire puddings, it's well worth a visit.
 Offering two courses for £25, be sure to delve into their sticky toffee ginger cake for afters too.

 The Old Coastguard